Graduate Admissions FAQ

 Graduate assistant (GA) positions provide teaching or research services working with faculty.
 Levels of appointment are between .15 and .49 FTE, granted for either a one-term, nine-month, or 12-month basis.
 The typical full-time assistantship is .15 FTE, which is equivalent to 7 hours or .30 FTE, which is equal to 15 hours per week.
 These positions provide services such as teaching lab sections of courses, facilitating discussion sessions, grading papers, providing research assistance, etc. In all cases, the assistantship is regarded as a contribution to the graduate student's learning experience.

 Students interested in applying for graduate assistantships must have regular admission status and maintain good standing in the graduate program.
 GA positions also require that students be registered for and satisfactorily complete a minimum of nine graduate credits each term with the exception of summer term.

 Graduate assistants usually receive tuition remission and a small monthly stipend.
-Check with faculty in the School of Community Health or Rod Johnson in the Dean's Office of the College of Urban and Public Affairs on the seventh floor of the Urban Center.
+Check with faculty in the OHSU-PSU School of Public Health.

 How about graduate research assistantships?

 Faculty often hire students to work on research projects or help with teaching courses.
 Graduate research assistantships are sometimes available and include paid tuition and a stipend.
 You need to find faculty or research associates who are working on projects to which you can contribute your skills.
 You can check their bio information on the Web site.
 Contact the faculty and see if they are looking for help.